dcmb-courses/bioinf606-2019/day3.md

 # Day 3.
 Data Analysis and Graphics with R

-Today we will be working with the R language and environment for statistical computing, data analysis and graphics.

-Developing code in R is a back-and-forth between writing code in a re-runnable script and exploring data interactively in the R interpreter.
-To be reproducible, all steps that lead to results you’ll use later must be recorded in an R script that accompanies your analysis and interactive work.
+R is powerful data programming language and environment for statistical computing, data analysis and graphics.
+R is typically used to explore and understand data in an open-ended, highly interactive, iterative way.
+Learning R will give you the freedom to experiment and problem solve during data analysis — exactly what we need as bioinformaticians and data scientists.

 Before getting our hands dirty working with real data in R, we need to learn the basics of the R language.
 Even if you’ve poked around in R and seen these concepts before, I would still recommend you follow along and complete the free online interactive learning tutorial [“TryR” (http://tryr.codeschool.com)](http://tryr.codeschool.com).
-This will take you through a gentle introduction to R syntax and some of the major R data structures (called vectors, matrices and data.frames).
+This will take you through a gentle introduction to R syntax and some of the major R data structures (called vectors, matrices data.frames and lists) that we will cover in more detail in class .

 <br>